lyteword/chspurgeon-tod/volume-6/psalm-120.md

 **Whole Psalm.** In the interpretation of these psalms, which sees in them the "degrees" of Christian virtues, this psalm aptly describes the first of such steps—the renunciation of the evil and vanity of the world.
 It thus divides itself into two parts.

-1\.The Psalmist, in the person of one beginning the grades of virtue, finds many opponents in the shape of slanderers and ill advisers.
+1\.
+The Psalmist, in the person of one beginning the grades of virtue, finds many opponents in the shape of slanderers and ill advisers.

-2\.He laments the admixture of evil—"Woe is me".— *H.T.
-Armfield*.
+2\.
+He laments the admixture of evil—"Woe is me".— *H. T. Armfield*.

 **Whole Psalm.** It is a painful but useful lesson which is taught by this first of the Pilgrim Psalms, that all who manifest a resolution to obey the commands and seek the favour of God, may expect to encounter opposition and reproach in such a course...
 This these worshippers of old found when preparing to seek the Lord in his Temple.
 They were watched in their preparation by malignant eyes; they were followed to the house of prayer by the contempt and insinuations of bitter tongues.
 But their refuge is in him they worship; and, firmly convinced that he never can forsake his servants, they look up through the cloud of obloquy to his throne, and implore the succour which they know that his children shall ever find there.
 "O Lord, in this my trouble deliver my soul".— *Robert Nisbet.*

 **Whole Psalm.** The pilgrims were leaving home; and lying lips commonly attack the absent.
 They were about to join the pilgrim caravan; and in the excitements of social intercourse their own lips might easily deviate from truth.
 The psalm, moreover, breathes an intense longing for peace; and in this world of strife and confusion, when is that longing inappropriate?
 Is it any marvel that a Hebrew, with a deep spiritual longing for peace, should cry as he started for the Temple, "Let me get out of all that, at least for a time.
 Let me be quit of this fever and strain, free from the vain turbulence and conflicting noises of the world.
 Let me rest and recreate myself a while in the sacred asylum and sanctuary of the God of peace.
 God of peace, grant me thy peace as I worship in thy presence; and let me find a bettered world when I come back to it, or at least bring a bettered and more patient heart to its duties and strifes".— *Samuel Cox.*

 **Verse 1.** *In my distress I cried unto the Lord,* etc. See the wondrous advantage of trouble,—that it makes us call upon God; and again see the wondrous readiness of mercy, that when we call he heareth us!
-Very blessed are they that mourn while they are travelling the long upward journey from the Galilee of the Gentiles of this lower world to the heavenly Jerusalem, the high and holy city of the saints of God.— *J.W.
-Burgon, in "A Plain Commentary.* "
+Very blessed are they that mourn while they are travelling the long upward journey from the Galilee of the Gentiles of this lower world to the heavenly Jerusalem, the high and holy city of the saints of God.— *J. W. Burgon, in "A Plain Commentary.* "

 **Verse 1.** *In my distress.* God's help is seasonable; it comes when we need it.
 Christ is a seasonable good...
 For the soul to be dark, and for Christ to enlighten it; for the soul to be dead, and Christ to enliven it; for the soul to be doubting, and for Christ to resolve it; and for the soul to be distressed, and for Christ to relieve it; is not this in season?
 For a soul to be hard, and for Christ to soften it; for a soul to be haughty, and for Christ to humble it; for a soul to be tempted, and for Christ to succour it; and for a soul to be wounded, and for Christ to heal it?
 Is not this in season?— *R. Mayhew*, 1679.

 **Verse 1.** *Cried.
 Heard.* The verbs are in the past tense, but do not refer merely to a past occasion.
 Past experience and present are here combined.
-From the past he draws encouragement for the present.— *J.J.
-Stewart Perowne.*
+From the past he draws encouragement for the present.— *J. J. Stewart Perowne.*

 **Verse 1.** *And he heard me.* The effectual fervent prayer of a righteous man availeth much: Jas 5:16; Zec 13:9.
 He that prayeth ardently, speeds assuredly (Ps 91:15); and the delayed return of prayer should be carefully observed and thankfully improved: Ps 66:20.— *John Trapp.*

 **Verse 2.** *Deliver my soul, O Lord, from lying lips,* etc. An unbridled tongue is "vehiculum Diaboli", the chariot of the Devil, wherein he rides in triumph.
 Greenhorn doth describe the tongue prettily by contraries, or diversities: "It is a little piece of flesh, small in quantity, but mighty in quality; it is soft, but slippery; it goeth lightly, but falleth heavily; it striketh soft, but woundeth sore; it goeth out quickly, but burneth vehemently; it pierceth deep, and therefore not healed speedily; it hath liberty granted easily to go forth but it will find no means easily to return home; and being once inflamed with Satan's bellows, it is like the fire of hell."
 The course of an unruly tongue is to proceed from evil to worse, to begin with foolishness, and go on with bitterness, and to end in mischief and madness.
 See Ec 10:13.
 The Jew's conference with our Saviour began with arguments: "We be Abraham's seed, "said they, etc.; but proceeded to blasphemies: "Say we not well that thou art a Samaritan, and hast a devil?" and ended in cruelty: "Then took they up stones to cast at him."
 Joh 8:33,48,59.
 This also is the base disposition of a bad tongue to hate those whom it afflicts: Pr 26:28.
 The mischief of the tongue may further appear by the mercy of being delivered from it, for,

-1\.So God hath promised it (Joh 5:15,21).
+1\.
+So God hath promised it (Joh 5:15,21).
 "God saveth the poor from the sword, from their mouth, and from the hand of the mighty, "and "thou shalt be hid from the scourge of the tongue, "or from being betongued, as some render it, that is, from being, as it were, caned or cudgelled with the tongues of others.
 "Thou shalt hide them in the secret of thy presence from the pride of man: thou shalt keep them secretly in a pavilion from the strife of tongues" (Ps 31:20); that is, from all calumnies, reproaches, evil speakings of all kinds.
 God will preserve the good names of his people from the blots and bespatterings of malicious men, as kings protect their favourites against slanders and clamours.

-2\.So the saints have prayed for it, as David: "Deliver my soul, O Lord, from lying lips, and from a deceitful tongue."— *Edward Reyner.*
+2\.
+So the saints have prayed for it, as David: "Deliver my soul, O Lord, from lying lips, and from a deceitful tongue."— *Edward Reyner.*

 **Verse 2.** *Deliver my soul, O Lord, from lying lips,* etc. In the drop of venom which distils from the sting of the smallest insect, or the spike of the nettle leaf, there is concentrated the quintessence of a poison so subtle that the microscope cannot distinguish it, and yet so virulent that it can inflame the blood, irritate the whole constitution, and convert day and night into restless misery; so it is sometimes with the words of the slanderer.— *Frederick William Robertson.*